eyaadh/jquery-simple-websocket/README.md

 # jQuery Simple WebSocket
-Send and receive JSON objects via a single gracefull websocket and use a fluent deferred interface.
+Send and receive JSON objects via gracefull websockets and use a fluent deferred interface.

 ## Example